poulav/poulav/README.md

 ## About Me

 I am an aspiring DevOps Engineer with expertise in a wide range of technologies.
-My experience includes:
+My experience includes:<br/>

-✅ WordPress Development: Creating and maintaining dynamic websites with custom themes and plugins.
+✅ WordPress Development: Creating and maintaining dynamic websites with custom themes and plugins.<br/>
-✅ Marketing Automation: Implementing seamless marketing workflows using tools like Zapier and automation platforms.
+✅ Marketing Automation: Implementing seamless marketing workflows using tools like Zapier and automation platforms.<br/>
-✅ Analytics and Tracking: Utilizing Google Analytics and Google Tag Manager to gather and interpret valuable insights.
+✅ Analytics and Tracking: Utilizing Google Analytics and Google Tag Manager to gather and interpret valuable insights.<br/>
-✅ CRM Integration: Integrating systems with Keap CRM to manage customer relationships effectively.
+✅ CRM Integration: Integrating systems with Keap CRM to manage customer relationships effectively.<br/>
-☁️ AWS Cloud Practitioner: Certified in AWS Cloud, with hands-on experience in various cloud services.
+☁️ AWS Cloud Practitioner: Certified in AWS Cloud, with hands-on experience in various cloud services.<br/>
-👨🏻‍💻 Programming Languages: Proficient in Golang, Bash scripting, Python, JavaScript for diverse automation tasks.
+👨🏻‍💻 Programming Languages: Proficient in Golang, Bash scripting, Python, JavaScript for diverse automation tasks.<br/>
- Containerization and Orchestration: Expertise in Docker and Kubernetes for scalable and manageable applications.
+🛢️ Containerization and Orchestration: Expertise in Docker and Kubernetes for scalable and manageable applications.<br/>
-- Continuous Integration and Deployment: Implementing CI/CD pipelines using Jenkins for efficient development workflows.
+📈 Continuous Integration and Deployment: Implementing CI/CD pipelines using Jenkins for efficient development workflows.<br/>
-- Data Management: Exceptional track record of managing and analyzing data using Google Sheets.
+🔢 Data Management: Exceptional track record of managing and analyzing data using Google Sheets.<br/>

 ## Projects Showcase